Kevin Sinfield: Personal life

 Sinfield was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to rugby league, Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to rugby league football and charitable fundraising and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to motor neurone disease awareness.

 On 20 December 2022, Sinfield, alongside former Leeds Rhinos teammate Rob Burrow, were awarded the Freedom of the City of Leeds for their services to the MND community.

+Sinfield was made a Knight Bachelor in the 2026 Birthday Honours for "services to Rugby League, Rugby Union and the MND community".
+The honour made him only the second rugby league player ever to be knighted, in over 130 years of the sport, following Sir Billy Boston, who had received his knighthood the previous year.
+Sinfield said the award belonged to the rugby and MND communities and that he was proud to follow in Boston's footsteps, while Lindsey Burrow, the widow of his former Leeds Rhinos teammate Rob Burrow, welcomed the news and praised Sinfield's continued support for the MND community.

 Sinfield became the first rugby league player to be nominated for the BBC Sports Personality of the Year Award, finishing in second place behind Andy Murray in 2015.

 Sinfield is a supporter of Oldham Athletic, and was a regular at games before his rugby career took off.

-His son, Jack Sinfield, is a professional rugby league player who plays for Leeds Rhinos.
+His son, Jack Sinfield, is a professional rugby league player who previously played for Leeds Rhinos, before signing a three year deal from 2026 onwards with Wakefield Trinity.

 Sinfield featured on the BBC Radio 4's Desert Island Discs on 14 October 2022.

 He published his autobiography, The Extra Mile: My Autobiography, in May 2023.